hotelmah/online-visitors/README.md

 ## Database
+- On your server and in your PHP.ini, ensure that SQLite3 is enabled and working.
 - A sample SQLite3 database is not included in this repository because the script automatically creates the SQLite3 database if not found.
 If found, it simply updates the tables.
 - The script creates/updates the SQLite3 database in your root web folder (html_public).
 - SQLite3 does not require a username or password.
 Thus, there is no authentication to use the database.
 - The database is a single file.
 - The script must have read/write access to the folder the database is in.
+- The database default name is OnlineVisitors.db.
+- There should be no duplicate IP Addresses in the database unless the City, State, or Zip Code are different.
 - You can delete the SQLite3 database on your server at will to start a new database, or rename the database to start a new database.
-- The database default name is OnlineVisitors.db
-- On your server, and in your PHP.ini ensure that SQLite3 is enabled and working.

 ## Third-Party Services